On the Road: A Document

-On the Road: A Document (ドキュメント 路上, Dokyumento rojō) is a Japanese documentary from 1964 directed by Noriaki Tsuchimoto.
+On the Road: A Document (ドキュメント 路上, Dokyumento rojō) is a 1964 Japanese documentary film directed by Noriaki Tsuchimoto.

-Film content
+Scenario

-The film focuses on the taxi drivers of Tokyo in the year before the Tokyo Olympics and the difficulties they face: construction obstructing traffic, poor working conditions, numerous accidents, and bad pay.
+The film focuses on the taxi drivers of Tokyo in the year before the 1964 Tokyo Olympics and the difficulties they face: construction obstructing traffic, poor working conditions, numerous accidents, and bad pay.
 It becomes a critique of a changing and modernizing urban Japan.

 Production

 The film was originally commissioned by the Tokyo Metropolitan Police Department and the National Police Agency as a traffic safety documentary.
 Tsuchimoto's proposal had won the competition for the project, but he ended up changing the film after cooperating with a cab driver's union which was protesting work conditions.
 The film was partially scripted and amateur actors played the main roles.
 The resulting film offended the TMPD, which refused to use it.